napari/napari.github.io/dev/_sources/gallery/action_manager.rst

         # we give an action name to the action for configuration purposes as we need
         # it to be storable in json.

-        # By convention (may be enforce later), we do give an action name which is iprefixed
+        # By convention (may be enforced later), we do give an action name which is prefixed
         # by the name of the package it is defined in, here napari,
         action_manager.register_action(
             name='napari:rotate45',